or: Humanity's root problem (or challenge)

 Feyerabend "felt the exclusive dominance of science as a means of directing society was authoritarian and ungrounded."
 This is exactly what we are saying.
 On our page Fundamental assumptions of science we describe the ontological assumptions that the epistemological enterprise of science operates within/upon, while on the Scientism page we describe how the belief system that science is a supreme and sufficient ontological tool is a religion, and on the Skeptics page we describe how self-described "defenders of science" are (in effect, even if unknowingly) the expression of the fanatical extreme of this religion.

-Fanatical implies authoritarian, which is why the pseudo-skeptics believe not only what "scientific authorities" say but also what "political-media authorities" say — and in fact believe only what perceived "authorities" believe.
-In pseudo-skeptical mindsets, truth has become unconsciously equated with authoritativeness.
+Fanatical implies authoritarian, which is why the pseudo-skeptics believe not only what "scientific authorities" say but also what "political-media authorities" say — and in fact believe only what perceived "authorities" believe (or claim to believe).
+In pseudo-skeptical mindsets, truth has become unconsciously equated with the concept of authoritativeness.

 The underlying fundamental ontological assumption of scientism is called physicalism (or fundamentalist-materialism, as coined by experimental biologist Rupert Sheldrake) — the dogmatic assumption that consciousness (mental phenomena) and life (biology) are emergent phenomena that (somehow, but certainly so) arise from insentient matter.